Pedagogical Resources for Intro Stats & Data Science Courses | David Kane (Government)

-Harvard’s Edmond J. Safra Center for Ethics is currently seeking BLISS Fellows to support a major initiative to support the renewal of K-12 civic education.
+Harvard’s Edmond J. Safra Center for Ethics is seeking undergraduates to work on a major initiative to support the renewal of K-12 civic education.
 After decades of decline in the delivery of civic education in the U.S., we have reached a moment of widespread appetite to renew civic education in the nation’s schools.
-Harvard’s Edmond J. Safra Center for Ethics, through its Democratic Knowledge Project (DKP), seeks to contribute to that nation-wide process of reinvention through engagement with civic education reform at the level of individual states.
+The center's Democratic Knowledge Project (DKP), seeks to contribute to that nation-wide process of reinvention through engagement with civic education reform at the level of individual states.
 In June 2018, the Department of Elementary and Secondary Education in the State of Massachusetts passed new state educational standards intended to extend and deepen the place of civic education in the curriculum.
 The standards now require a year-long 8th grade civics course.
-The DKP is working with Massachusetts school districts on the development of that course.
-We are supporting curricular and resource development, creating assessment instruments to support instructional practice, and developing professional development opportunities for civic educators.
+The DKP is working with Massachusetts school districts on the implementation and redesign of that course.
+We are redesigning curricula and resources, assessment instruments to support instructional practice, and professional development and instructional support opportunities for civic educators.

 Successful completion of student projects will be fostered by the Center’s research staff through dedicated weekly meetings and other consultations as needed.
 The student(s) will be provided with office space at the Center, where they will have frequent interaction with fellow researchers and their mentors.
 Although the student(s) will be supervised, they will have considerable freedom to develop a research project in line with their own interests.

 - Where and how is ethics taught to undergraduates, within and beyond the classroom?
 What trends exist in adoptions of ethics courses, degrees, and initiatives?